papablack/rws-client/README.md

 yarn
 ```

-to install once and then to build:
+to install once and then to build after preparing compionents:

 ```bash
 yarn build